Kong/docs.konghq.com/src/gateway/kong-production/install-options/helm-quickstart-enterprise.md

 ---
-title: Install with Helm
+title: Install with Kong Gateway using Helm
 toc: true
 content-type: how-to
 ---

-This guide demonstrates how to build a simple {{site.base_gateway}} deployment on Kubernetes with Helm.

-## Choose your Journey

-Two options are provided for deploying to local development environments which are tested to work on [Docker Desktop Kubernetes](https://docs.docker.com/desktop/kubernetes/) and [Kind Kubernetes](https://kind.sigs.k8s.io/).
+This guide will show you how to install {{site.base_gateway}} on Kubernetes with Helm.
+Two options are provided for deploying a local development environment using [Docker Desktop Kubernetes](https://docs.docker.com/desktop/kubernetes/) and [Kind Kubernetes](https://kind.sigs.k8s.io/).
+You can also follow this guide using an existing cloud hosted Kubernetes cluster.

-The "Kubernetes in the Cloud" journey is also included which should help you deploy this implementation to a public cloud hosted kubernetes as well.

 {% navtabs %}
 {% navtab Docker Desktop Kubernetes %}
 ## Docker Desktop

-This path will guide you through deploying {{site.base_gateway}} to a local Docker Desktop Kubernetes cluster.
-Docker Desktop Kubernetes is a tool for running a local Kubernetes cluster in Docker Desktop.
+Docker Desktop Kubernetes is a tool for running a local Kubernetes cluster using Docker.
+These instructions will guide you through deploying {{site.base_gateway}} to a local Docker Desktop Kubernetes cluster.

-With this guide you will deploy a Docker Desktop Kubernetes cluster and then use Helm to install {{site.base_gateway}}.
-Please ensure your local system meets the dependencies below before continuing.

-{:.note}
-> Kong services will be published to localhost at the domain name `https://kong.127-0-0-1.nip.io`.
-The [nip.io](https://nip.io) service is used to automatically resolve this domain to the localhost address.

 ## Dependencies